alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-movie-film-of-the-prophets-messengers.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: It is not permissible to act the messengers and the prophets, which will be necessary to film their stories.
+summary: It is not permissible to act the messengers and the prophets, which will be necessary to film their stories.
 ---

 ### Question: